 How a New Blend of Mindful Movement Can Help You Heal

-Use this method to process traumatic experiences and challenging emotional states.
+Use this method to process traumatic experiences and work through challenging emotional states.

 Expressing emotion has cathartic effects, running gives you a certain type of euphoria, and mindfulness helps you stay connected with what is happening in the present moment.
-The combination of all three, termed Dynamic Running Therapy, or DRT by its’ founder William Pullen, is an opportunity to process traumatic experiences and challenging emotional states.
+The combination of all three, termed Dynamic Running Therapy (DRT) by its founder William Pullen, is an opportunity to process traumatic experiences and work through challenging emotional states.

 The process involves these three steps:

 - Ground.
-This is a process of becoming fully present, to step away from the busyness of the day and to prepare yourself for DRT.
+This is a process of becoming fully present, stepping away from the busyness of the day to prepare yourself for DRT.